yyang9301/AHW/README.md

 * First steps taken for the creation of the LaTeX version of the manuscript

 ## 2017/02/08
-* Script created to load BRAN data into R in long format
+* Function created to load BRAN data into R in long format
 * Additional text added to manuscript